alexandroid000/self-assembly/Overview_and_Future_Work.md

     - moving in free space
     - corner interactions: reflex and non-reflex corners

+### Trajectory Analysis

+- extract environment polygon from video (save at top of text file, in same frame as trajectory points)
+- Right now we can extract (t,x,y) trajectory points.
+We would like to also have:
+    - orientation
+    - assembly type
+    - velocity (linear and angular, from Kalman filter)
+    - distance from nearest wall
+    - distance from nearest other assembly
+    - time since last collision with wall
+    - time since last collision with other assembly

 ### Hardware

 - source and acquire electro-permanent magnets
 - attach IMU to assembly and reliably detect collisions with environment; OR
   - attach proximity detectors to assembly and use these to detect collisions

 Deliverables
 ------------